 That is, at what level does one need to share reality to develop viable means of living together that are not totalitarian?

 "The telegraph, time zones, radio, and television led to new patterns of mass connectivity and synchronization.
 Time was made visual and divided into smaller and smaller units that allowed us to achieve unprecedented levels of coordination [...]
 This trend has come to its logical conclusion because we all live inside a cage of time made up of 32 satellites orbiting Earth.
-[However, the psychological effects of the internet reveal how] twentieth century time was imposed on people from the top-down.
+Twentieth century time was imposed on people from the top-down.
 Twenty-first century time is a bottom-up choose your own adventure story that allows people to make their own time machines and live anywhen."

 The internet has enabled ordinary people to once again create their own sense of time.
 This is the most powerful political tool there is.
 It's no mistake that Satoshi talks - at length - about "timestamp servers" in the Bitcoin whitepaper.
 This has always been what peer-to-peer technologies are about: freedom from authoritarian routines.